Beet Hummus

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-You’re going to be dipping everything into this creamy delightful beet hummus!
-It makes a super easy party appetizer and snack, and it looks and tastes fabulous.
+You’re going to be dipping everything into this creamy, delightful beet hummus!
+It makes a super easy party appetizer and snack and looks and tastes fabulous.
 It’s also healthy, vegan, gluten-free.

 Best part?
 It all comes together in less than 10 minutes!

-The holidays are quickly approaching and gatherings and dinner parties are right around the corner.
-To make the festive menu a breeze, today I share this fabulous beet hummus recipe as its colours and flavours bring life to any dining table.
+The holidays are quickly approaching, and gatherings and dinner parties are approaching.
+To make the festive menu a breeze, today I share this fabulous beet hummus recipe as colors and flavors bring life to any dining table.

 Originally published about 3 years ago, this twist on classic hummus has been one of my fav healthy vegan appetizers ever since.

-I love it because it’s loaded with nutrients and taste so delicious.
-I can make it ahead, it’s versatile, spreadable, dippable, and I can turn it into a fabulous appetizer in no time.
+I love it because it’s loaded with nutrients and tastes so delicious.
+I can make it ahead, and it’s versatile, spreadable, dippable, and I can turn it into a fabulous appetizer in no time.

 The cooked beets bring sweet, earthy flavor and a ton of health benefits, the cumin adds its aromatic warmth while the zesty lemon brightens everything.

-Make a double batch, it keeps well in the fridge, and it’s also great to have it on hand just for day-to-day use as a snack with your fav veggies, crackers, or as a spread on your sandwiches.
+Make a double batch, it keeps well in the fridge, and it’s also great to have it on hand for day-to-day use as a snack with your favorite veggies, crackers, or as a spread on your sandwiches.

 List of the ingredients